 Basic Concept

 With the main business of the Group being life insurance business, contributing to realizing a sustainable society through investment is one of the most fundamental roles of the Group.
-The sustainable and stable growth of society is essential in securing long-term stable profit through investment.

-Recognizing that the investment behavior of institutional investors, who manage long-term funds, plays a major role in solving various social issues and realizing a sustainable society, theT&D Insurance Group will secure stable long-term investment income and contribute to the sustainable and stable growth of society through investment activities undertaken in consideration of the environment, society and corporate governance.
+The investment behavior of institutional investors, who manage long-term funds, plays a major role in solving various social issues and realizing a sustainable society.
+Recognizing this role, the T&D Insurance Group secures stable investment income and contributes to the sustainable and stable growth of society through investment activities undertaken in consideration of the environment, society and corporate governance.

 T&D Insurance Group ESG Investment Policy

-The Corporate Philosophy of the T&D Insurance Group is “With ‘Try & Discover’ motto for creating value, we aim to be a group that contributes to all people and societies.”
+The Corporate Philosophy of the T&D Insurance Group is “With our ‘Try & Discover’ motto for creating value, we aim to be a group that contributes to all people and societies.”
 In our asset management, we aim to secure stable earnings over the long term and contribute to the realization of a sustainable society.
 Believing that, as a responsible institutional investor, it is important to make investments with consideration for the environment, society, and corporate governance, we defined and published the Group’s stance towards ESG investment in the “T&D Insurance Group ESG Investment Policy.”

 Our Initiatives as a Responsible Institutional Investor